sbose03/CS210final/README.md

 5. Scatter plot showing fraud versus origin account balances

+2 MAJOR ISSUES -

-NOTE: The last three plots were saved separately and are included as image files in the repository due to rendering issues in the notebook.
+1. The last three plots were saved separately and are included as image files in the repository due to rendering issues in the notebook.

+2. The CSV was to big to be uploaded onto GitHub, as a result I am just providing the Kaggle link to the dataset.

 final(1).ipynb: The main notebook containing all code for the project, from preprocessing to model evaluation.